IJalonRojas/TrackMPD/README.md

 TrackMPD is developed for MATLAB.
 We recommend installing the [M_MAP toolbox](https://www.eoas.ubc.ca/~rich/map.html#9._Zoom_in_on_Prince_Edward_Island_to_co) or the function “m_fdist” of this toolbox before using TrackMPD.

-TrackMPD_v2 requires the installation of the Matlab Parallel Toolbox.
+TrackMPD_v2 and TrackmPD_v3 requires the installation of the Matlab Parallel Toolbox.

 Running TrackMPD requires very little knowledge of MATLAB or programming in general.
 Users might, however, need to use TrackMPD with a specific hydrodynamic model, which requires more advanced knowledge of MATLAB.
 Authors are happy to help users to make TrackMPD compatible with different hydrodynamic models.

 # License and terms of use

-When using TrackMPD in any scientific publication, technical report or otherwise formal writing, please cite our paper:
+When using TrackMPD in any scientific publication, technical report or otherwise formal writing, please cite our papers:
 Jalón-Rojas, I., Wang, X.H., Fredj, E., 2019.
 “A 3D numerical model to Track Marine Plastic Debris (TrackMPD): Sensitivity of microplastic trajectories and fates to particle dynamical properties and physical processes”.
 Marine Pollution Bulletin, 141, 256-272.

+Jalón-Rojas, I., Sous, D., and Marieu, V., 2025.
+"A wave-resolving two-dimensional vertical Lagrangian approach to model microplastic transport in nearshore waters based on TrackMPD 3.0", Geosci.
+Model Dev., 18, 319–336, https://doi.org/10.5194/gmd-18-319-2025

 The TrackMPD code is licensed under GPL (GNU General Public License).
 In summary, this means that the code is open source and may be used freely for non-commercial and commercial purposes.
 Any alterations to the TrackMPD source code or new modules must be licensed under GPL as well.
 See the LICENSE.md.

 # Authors

-TrackMPD_v2:
+TrackMPD v2.3 and v3.0:

 * Isabel Jalón-Rojas: Main developer, responsible for the model core and the behaviour, settling, washing-off, deposition-resuspension and bedload modules.

 * Vincent Marieu: Main developer, responsible for the advection module and the parallel computation.

-TrackMPD_v1:
+TrackMPD v1:

+* Isabel Jalón-Rojas: Main developer, responsible for the model core, and the behaviour, settling and washing-off modules (ijalonrojas@gmail.com).
 * Erick Fredj: Main developer, responsible for the advection, dispersion and output modules based on the Particle Tracking and Analysis Toolbox (PaTATO, Fredj et al., 2016) (erick.fredj@gmail.com).
-* Isabel Jalón-Rojas: Main developer, responsible for the model core, and the behaviour, settling and washing-off modules (ijalonrojas@gmail.com).
 * Xiao-Hua Wang: Contributor.